The best UK miles and points credit cards of 2022

 Welcome bonus: 25,000 British Airways Avios after spending £3,000 in the first three months

-Why it’s great: The 2-for-1 Companion Voucher is the most valuable benefit in the UK reward credit card market.
+Why it’s great: The Companion Voucher is the most valuable benefit in the U.K. reward credit card market.
 And subject to various rules, it gives you a free ticket when you make a redemption using your Avios, effectively doubling the value of your pool of Avios if used correctly.
 Plus, the 25,000-Avios welcome bonus can get you an upgrade from World Traveller Plus to Club World or three return flights to many destinations in Europe.

-- British Airways American Express Premium Plus Card Review
+- British Airways American Express Premium Plus Card review

-- Ultimate Guide to British Airways Avios
+- Ultimate guide to British Airways Avios

 - Guide to the British Airways Amex Companion Voucher